XingxingHuang/DeepLearningTechniques_2D/README.md

 Invloving these priors can simplify the problems and increase the model robustness.
 You can take more human priors into acount by thinking how to format the problems.
 ```

+**FPN** [1612.03144](https://arxiv.org/abs/1612.03144) Feature Pyramid Networks for Object Detection.
+They exploit the inherent multi-scale, pyramidal hierarchy of deep convolutional networks to construct feature pyramids with marginal extra cost.
+In past networks, Fast RCNN, Faster RCNN only use the last layers as feature map, SSD uses different layers but doesn't have upsample and combine different scales.

+**Cascade R-CNN** [1712.00726](https://arxiv.org/abs/1712.00726) Variable IoU would significantly improve the performance.

 **R-FCN** [NIPS2016, 1605.06409](https://arxiv.org/abs/1605.06409) with github [code](https://github.com/daijifeng001/r-fcn).
 By positive sensitive score map, the inference time is much faster than Faster R-CNN while still maintaining competitive accuracy.
 In R-CNN, the process (FC layers) after ROI pooling does not share among ROI, and takes time, which makes RPN approaches slow.
 And the FC layers increase the number of connections (parameters) and the complexity.
 In R-FCN, FC layers after ROI pooling are removed.
 Instead, all major complexity is moved before ROI pooling to generate the score maps.

+**RefineDet** [1711.06897](https://arxiv.org/abs/1711.06897) A single-shot based detector consisting of two inter-connected modules, namely, the anchor refinement module and the object detection module.

 **FCN** [CVPR 2015](https://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Long_Fully_Convolutional_Networks_2015_CVPR_paper.html) idea of upsample and provide pixel level predictions.
 You can create FCN-32s,FCN-16s,FCN-8s with different upsample sizes.